MarioChvx/personal-blog-hugo/content/blogs/wsl-setup.md

 sudo apt install nala vim nano git neofetch
 ```

-Also to save some time ad this configuration if you are going to work with git, just replace the fields with your own information,
+Also to save some time ad this to your **.gitconfig** file (if doesn't exist create it with `touche .gitconfig`) if you are going to work with git, just replace the fields with your own information.

 ``` git
 [user]